Renata Adler

 Renata Adler (born October 19, 1937) (Note: While some sources give a birth year of 1938, Adler stated in one her essays that she was born in 1937.) is an American author, journalist, and film critic.
 Adler was a staff writer-reporter for The New Yorker for over thirty years and the chief film critic for The New York Times from 1968 to 1969.
-She has also published several fiction and non-fiction books, and has been awarded the O. Henry Prize, a Guggenheim Fellowship, and the PEN/Hemingway Award.
+She has also published several fiction and non-fiction books, and has been awarded the O. Henry Award, a Guggenheim Fellowship, and the PEN/Hemingway Award.

 Early life

-Adler was born in Milan, Italy, to Frederick L. and Erna Adler while they were traveling from Germany to the United States.
+Adler was born in Milan, Italy, to Frederick L. and Erna Adler while they waited for their visas to immigrate to the United States.
 She has two older brothers.
-Her family had fled Nazi Germany in 1933 and moved to the U.S. in 1939.
+Her family had fled Nazi Germany in 1933 and moved to the United States in 1939.

 Adler grew up in Danbury, Connecticut and attended Bryn Mawr College, where she studied philosophy under José Ferrater Mora and German literature.
 She graduated in 1959.
-She then pursued her interest in philosophy, linguistics and structuralism at the Sorbonne under the tutelage of Jean Wahl and Claude Lévi-Strauss, graduating in 1961.
-She also studied comparative literature under I. A. Richards and Roman Jakobson at Harvard University, graduating with an M.A. in 1962.
-She went on to receive a J.D. from Yale Law School in 1979.
+She then pursued her interest in philosophy, linguistics and structuralism at Paris-Sorbonne University under the tutelage of Jean Wahl and Claude Lévi-Strauss, graduating with a Diplôme d'études supérieures spécialisées (equivalent to a master's degree) in 1961.
+She also studied comparative literature under I. A. Richards and Roman Jakobson at Harvard University, graduating with a Master of Arts in 1962.
+She went on to receive a Juris Doctor from Yale Law School in 1979.